-Students wishing to appeal findings or sanctions related to a student conduct case can access the electronic appeals process via the web link provided in their Conduct Resolution.
-Students are limited to one level of review (electronic appeal (see Section 107.30 (b)) or in certain instances a formal hearing, (see Section 108.00) Appeal officers will be designated based on a number of guiding factors including, supervisory lines, severity of the incident and resulting sanctions.
-Appeal Officers will not supervise the Conduct Officer who made the initial decision on responsibility.
+Students wishing to appeal findings or student conduct outcomes related to a student conduct case can access the electronic appeals process via the web link provided in their Incident Review Outcome letter.
+Students are limited to one level of review (electronic appeal (see Section 107.30 (b)) or in certain instances a formal hearing, (see Section 108.00)

+Appeal specialists will be designated based on a number of guiding factors including, supervisory lines, severity of the incident and resulting sanctions.
+Appeal Specialists will not supervise the Conduct Specialist who made the initial decision on responsibility.
 Appeals involving a Suspension or Dismissal shall be assigned to either the Executive Director, College Student Life or the Dean of Students or their designee.